 Average highs of 21°C in the summer

-Instead of booking a wine tour around Italy, France or New Zealand, enjoy a tasting at one or many of England’s finest vineyards.
-Book your stay in the villages of Ashford or Tenterden to explore the wineries of the area like Chapel Down or Hush Heath — they offer guided tours, tastings and farm to table dining experiences, as well as a shop for you to take home your favourite bottle.
+Instead of booking a wine tour around Italy, France, or New Zealand, enjoy a tasting at one of England’s finest vineyards.
+Book your stay in the village of Ashford or Tenterden to explore the wineries of the area.
+Chapel Down and Hush Heath offer guided tours, tastings, and farm-to-table dining experiences.
+There’s also a shop for you to take home your favourite bottle.

-The Gusbourne vineyard, near Appledore, are opening their doors once more on the 12th April for vineyard tours and pre-booked picnics amongst the vines.
+The Gusbourne vineyard, near Appledore, offers vineyard tours and pre-booked picnics amongst the vines.
 A perfect way to enjoy a lesser-seen side of Kent.

 Ludlow, Shropshire